We compare what's there to find the best deals for you.

 London Gatwick is one of the UK’s major air transport hubs, with flights arriving from all over the UK, Europe and the rest of the world.
 It’s also one of easyJet’s main bases, so there are plenty of cheap flight options in and out.
 There are, for example, flights coming in up to four times a day from Glasgow (GLA) and Edinburgh (EDI) and three times a day from Belfast International (BFS).

-Other budget airlines that touch down in London Gatwick include Ryanair, which runs cheap flights to Brighton from regional UK airports including Birmingham (BHX), Bristol (BRS) and Cardiff (CWL), as well as numerous major European cities.
-Rivals Norwegian, Monarch, Flybe, Thomas Cook, Thomson and Aer Lingus all connect to European holiday destinations too, while long-haul flights are available with airlines such as British Airways, Cathay Pacific, and Emirates.
+Airlines such as Norwegian, Flybe, Thomas Cook, Thomson and Aer Lingus all connect Gatwick to European holiday destinations, while long-haul flights are available with airlines such as British Airways, Cathay Pacific, and Emirates.

 The region around London Gatwick and Brighton is a great base for exploring the cheery seaside towns of England’s south coast, the beauty of the South Downs National Park, and the capital.
 Everything is really well connected, meaning short and easy journeys between towns and attractions.